hashicorp/terraform-provider-aws/website/docs/r/rds_cluster.html.markdown

 * `db_cluster_parameter_group_name` - (Optional) A cluster parameter group to associate with the cluster.
 * `kms_key_id` - (Optional) The ARN for the KMS encryption key.
 When specifying `kms_key_id`, `storage_encrypted` needs to be set to true.
 * `iam_roles` - (Optional) A List of ARNs for the IAM roles to associate to the RDS Cluster.
 * `iam_database_authentication_enabled` - (Optional) Specifies whether or mappings of AWS Identity and Access Management (IAM) accounts to database accounts is enabled.
+Please see [AWS Documentation][6] for availability and limitations.
 * `engine` - (Optional) The name of the database engine to be used for this DB cluster.
 Defaults to `aurora`.
 Valid Values: `aurora`, `aurora-mysql`, `aurora-postgresql`
 * `engine_mode` - (Optional) The database engine mode.
 Valid values: `provisioned`, `serverless`.
 Defaults to: `provisioned`.
 See the [RDS User Guide](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/aurora-serverless.html) for limitations when using `serverless`.
 * `engine_version` - (Optional) The database engine version.